 Mountain Railways of India

 The Darjeeling Himalayan Railway, also known as the DHR or the Toy Train, is a 2 ft gauge railway that operates from New Jalpaiguri to Darjeeling in the Indian state of West Bengal.
-Established between 1879 and 1881, it is about 88 km long rail track.
+Established between 1879 and 1881, the rail track spans 88 kms in length.

 The Darjeeling Himalayan Railway, known affectionately as the toy train, made its first journey on its precipice-topping, 2ft-wide tracks in 1881 and is one of the rare hill railways still operating in India.
-It becomes UNESCO World Heritage listing since 1999.
-Two-hour ‘joy rides’ from Darjeeling to Ghum and back do most people’s toy-train charges.
+The DHR was listed as an UNESCO World Heritage Site in 1999.
+Two-hour ‘joy rides’ from Darjeeling to Ghum andforms the highlight of the trip to Darjeeling.
 There are usually about six of these pulled by antique steam engines daily and three or so with diesel locomotives.
 Just one diesel engine train in each way daily makes the entire 88km 7-hour journey between New Jalpaiguri and Darjeeling.
 And another train runs just from Kurseong to Darjeeling and back.

 - Daily Passenger Services — “NDM-6” Class diesel engines operating from New Jalpaiguri to Darjeeling, with first-class and modern new Vistadome air-conditioned vehicles.